VladislavFitz/Visalto/README.md

 ![alt Visalto](Visalto/logo.png)

-Visalto is a lightweight framework for asynchronous image loading from the web or disk.
+Visalto is a lightweight framework for asynchronous image loading from the web or a disk.
 It provides in-memory and disk caching functionalities.
 The basic image loading looks as follows